 • If only I had said I love you more.

-• Also, if only I had not taken the things they did right for granted.
+• If only I had not taken the things, they did right for granted.

 • If only I had been more of an encourager.